rickellis/ArchMatic/README.md

 Run these scripts:

-07-software-pacman.sh
+* 07-software-pacman.sh
-08-software-aur.sh
+* 08-software-aur.sh

 ---

-### Launch Firefox

-Then verify the name of the folder where we put the `chrome` folder so we can update `personal-setup.sh`

----

 ### Run 10-personal-setup.sh

+__IMPORTANT:__ Before running the script, launch Firefox so it will create the `.mozilla` folder.

+Then verify the name of the folder where we will put our Firefox CSS fix.

+Update the personal setup script with this info, then run it.

 ---